Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Preliminaries

 An allocation is an \emph{MMS allocation} if every agent $i$ receives a bundle of value at least $\text{MMS}(v_i,n)$.
 An allocation is an \emph{$\alpha$-MMS allocation} if every agent $i$ receives a bundle of value that is at least $\alpha\cdot \text{MMS}(v_i,n)$. \end{definition}

-We say that a partition $\mathcal{P}=\{P_1,\ldots,P_n\}$ provides an agent with valuation $v$ a \emph{better worst-case-value guarantee} than partition $\mathcal{Q}=\{Q_1,\ldots,Q_n\}$ if Clearly, if $\mathcal{P}$ is an MMS partition with regards to $v$ then it provides a better worst-case-value guarantee than any partition which is not an MMS partition.
+We say that a partition $\mathcal{P}=\{P_1,\ldots,P_n\}$ provides an agent with valuation $v$ a \emph{better worst-case-value guarantee} than partition $\mathcal{Q}=\{Q_1,\ldots,Q_n\}$ if Clearly, if $\mathcal{P}$ is an MMS partition with regard to $v$ then it provides a better worst-case-value guarantee than any partition which is not an MMS partition.

-Caragiannis et. al. \cite{caragiannis2019unreasonable} have introduced the notion of envy-free-up-to-any-item (which they called EFX).
+\citet{caragiannis2019unreasonable} have introduced the notion of envy-free-up-to-any-item (which they called EFX).
 Their definition requires envy to be eliminated whenever a positive-valued item is removed (but not when a zero-valued item is removed).
 We will use $EFX_+$ for this notion, to differentiate between this notion and the stronger notion of $EFX$ introduced by \citet{PlautRoughgarden2020}.
 This stronger notion requires envy to be eliminated even when removing zero-valued goods.
 We will use $EFX$ for this stronger notion.
-As we prove positive results for this stronger notion, this only strengthens our result. \begin{definition}[Envy-freeness-up-to-any-item (EFX) {\cite[Definition 2.3]{PlautRoughgarden2020}}] Agent $i$ with a valuation
+As we prove positive results for this stronger notion, this only strengthens our result. \begin{definition}[Envy-freeness-up-to-any-item (EFX) {\cite[Definition 2.3]{PlautRoughgarden2020}}] Agent $i$ with a valuation $v_i$ is \emph{EFX-satisfied} by allocation $\mathcal{X} = (X_1, \dots, X_n)$ if for any other agent $k$, and any item $g \in X_k$, it holds that